Moussa Diarra (footballer, born 2000): Club career

+Toulouse

 On 21 April 2019, Diarra signed his first professional contract with Toulouse.
 He made his professional debut with Toulouse in a 2–1 Coupe de la Ligue win over Chamois Niortais on 30 October 2019.

+On 14 May 2023, Diarra refused to participate in a Ligue 1 match against Nantes due to the game being part of a league-wide campaign against homophobia.
+He scored his first professional goal on 13 April 2024, in a 2–1 away win over Rennes.

+Alavés

+On 18 July 2024, Diarra joined La Liga side Deportivo Alavés on a four-year deal.

 International career

-Born in France, Diarra is of Malian descent. he was called up to the Mali national team for a set of friendlies in September 2022.
+Born in France, Diarra is Malian by descent.
+He was called up to the Mali national team for a set of friendlies in September 2022.

+On 2 January 2024, he was selected from the list of 27 Malian players selected by Éric Chelle to compete in the 2023 Africa Cup of Nations.